Koudela/eArc-eventTree/README.md

     is null there is no `destination` phase.)
 - `beyond` - the event has traveled beyond its `destination` vertice.

-Listeners can listen to one or all four event phases.
+Listeners can listen to one, two, three or all four event phases.

 If a dependency container is injected into the `eventDispatcherFactory` each event has a getter for this container, such that the listeners can be used as